 Once updated, proceed and install dependencies required by executing.

 $ sudo apt install software-properties-common apt-transport-https

-Next, using the wget command, import Microsoft’s GPG key as shown:
+Next, using the wget command, download the repository and import Microsoft’s GPG key as shown:

 Once you’ve enabled the repository, update the system and install Visual Studio Code by running the command:

 $ sudo apt update $ sudo apt install code